nikosdion/DarkMagic/README.md

 Automatically applies a dark theme in Joomla 4's administrator backend and public frontend.

+## DISCONTINUED — AUGUST 2023

+Joomla 5 makes it impossible to have a reliable Dark Mode anymore.

+Joomla 5 upgraded Bootstrap from 5.0 to 5.3.
+Bootstrap 5.3 adds a lot more color variants and has [built-in Dark Mode](https://getbootstrap.com/docs/5.3/customize/color-modes/) by adding `data-bs-theme="dark"` to the `<html>` element.
+THe only problem is that this does not work in Joomla 5.
+This feature has been removed from both Atum (backend) and Cassiopeia (frontend) templates bundled with Joomla.
+Therefore, we cannot make Dark Mode work correctly without redoing all the work from scratch, or recompiling the site templates with the missing Bootstrap 5.3 Dark Mode support.
+The former is too much work, the latter is a code hack.

+In Joomla 5, CodeMirror 5 was upgraded to CodeMirror 6.
+CodeMirror 6 themes are no longer simple CSS, they are JavaScript plugins.
+Using a dark mode CodeMirror plugin requires adding support in the editor plugin (plg_editor_codemirror) itself.
+It's not something a third party plugin can do.

+In Joomla 5, TinyMCE 5 was upgraded to 6.
+This would require a completely new theme for TinyMCE.
+While perfectly feasible, it would not make much sense when the other two items are very difficult or outright impossible without Dark Mode support in core Joomla! itself.

+I had tried to add Dark Mode support in Joomla! itself in 2022.
+I was told by Dimitris Grammatikogiannis I don't know what I am doing and that this would be a non-issue once Boostrap 5.3 is added to the core.
+As it turns out, I was right; core support is required for Dark Mode and adding Bootstrap 5.3 (with its built-in dark mode neutered) was not the magic solution he thought.
+If you want Dark Mode support tell Dimitris to put his code where his mouth is.
+I am _done_.

+PS: Do I know what I'm doing in the frontend?
+Let's see.
+I've got Panopticon to show you which uses Bootstrap 5.3, TinyMCE 6, and Ace Editor (instead of CodeMirror, which I found too slow in version 6) — **WITH DARK MODE** working out of the box.
+My answer is working, maintained code, not big words.
+That's it, and that's all.

 ## Download

 I primarily wrote this for my own, personal use.
 I do publish occasional pre-built Joomla installation packages and make them available through [my GitHub repository's Releases page](https://github.com/nikosdion/darkmagic/releases).